FyraLabs-Graveyard/pungi/doc/configuration.rst

  * ``image_build_release``
  * ``live_images_release``

-Each configuration block can also optionally specify a list of architectures that are not release blocking with ``failable`` key.
-If any deliverable fails, it will not abort the whole compose.
-Due to limitations in how the tasks are done in Koji, if any architecture fails, all of them fail.
-Until this is resolved, it is not possible to configure failability per architecture.
-An empty list means required deliverable, non-empty list means non-blocking deliverable.
+Each configuration block can also optionally specify a ``failable`` key.
+For live images it should have a boolean value.
+For live media and image build it should be a list of strings containing architectures that are optional.
+If any deliverable fails on an optional architecture, it will not abort the whole compose.
+If the list contains only ``"*"``, all arches will be substituted.

 Live Images Settings